About the Curriculum and Teacher Education Program

 The program of study requires four courses in a designated area of specialization.
 Specialization areas include, but are not limited to:

-- English for Speakers of other Languages (ESOL), endorsement program
+- English for Speakers of Other Languages without endorsement

 What can I do with this degree?